Other Important Facts about Stocks

 Common Stock & Preferred Stock

-There are two main types of stock: common and preferred.
+There are two main types of stock investments: common and preferred.
 Common stock usually entitles the owner the right to vote at shareholder meetings and to receive dividends that the company has declared.
 Preferred stock generally does not have voting rights, but has a higher claim on assets and earnings than the common shares.
 For example, owners of preferred stock receive dividends before common shareholders and have priority in the event a company goes bankrupt and is liquidated.

 Preferred stock is largely owned by institutions and corporations because provisions in the tax laws allow dividends that they receive from preferred stock to be largely tax exempt.
 In contrast, dividends on preferred stock received by individual investors are fully taxable.
 Since most of the demand for preferred shares comes from tax-advantaged buyers, who receive a higher after-tax yield, such stock is typically less attractive than other forms of investments for individuals.